Apply content filters to prevent the output of harmful content

 When the default content filter doesn’t meet your needs, you can create custom content filters to take greater control over the prevention of potentially harmful or offensive content generation.

-1. In the navigation pane, in the Assess and improve section, select Safety + security.
+1. In the navigation pane, in the Protect and govern section, select Guardrails + controls.

 2. Select the Content filters tab, and then select + Create content filter.